Heir (singer): 2020–2022: The debut EP Daddy Issues

+2023-present: The second EP Is That All There Is

+At the end of 2022, after leaving Sony, she started to work closely with the producer Duncan Boyce and songwriter Sean Walsh.
+She released on February 15, 2023 her single Rewind for which she released a video directed by Ryan James-Beau on February 20, 2023.
+The song anticipated the EP Is That All There Is released on April 7, 2023.
+The EP contains 5 songs : Rewind, Nirvana, Barely Breath, C.L.O.W.N. and the second single Landslide.
+On June 16, 2023 she released the single Ex Machina.

 Musical influences

 Heir's genre is a mix of music indie, pop, R&B and electronic, all resulting in alternative pop key.
 Among her main influences, in addition to Neapolitan song, there are also artists such as Lana Del Rey, St. Vincent, Nirvana, James Blake and Bon Iver.
 Heir is also very inspired by 90's music.